-The Board level committees that undertake supervision and review of operational risk aspects are the Risk Committee (RC), Fraud Monitoring Committee (FMC), Audit Committee (AC) and Information Technology Strategy Committee (ITSC).
+The Board-level committees that undertake supervision and review of operational risk aspects are the Risk Committee, the Fraud Monitoring Committee, the Audit Committee and the Information Technology Strategy Committee.

-The executive level committees that undertake supervision and review of operational risk aspects are the Operational Risk Management Committee (ORMC), Outsourcing Committee (OCM), Information Security Committee (ISC), Business Continuity Management Steering Committee (BCMC), and Product and Process Approval Committee (PAC), aspects.
-The Audit Committee supervises the audit and compliance related aspects.
-Internal Audit Department carries out audit according to the Risk Based Audit Plan and reports the findings to the Audit Committee.
+The executive-level committees that undertake supervision and review of operational risk aspects are the Operational Risk Management Committee (ORMC), the Outsourcing Committee, the Committee of Executive Directors (COED), the Information Security Committee, the Business Continuity Management Steering Committee, the Information Technology Steering Committee and the Product and Process Approval Committee (PAC).

-The Board and the Risk Committee reviews the operational risk level and direction and the material operational risk exposures.
+The Board and the Risk Committee review the operational risk level and direction and the material operational risk exposures.
 The Fraud Monitoring Committee reviews the fraud risk aspects.
-The Information Technology Strategy Committee reviews IT risk
+The Information Technology Strategy Committee reviews IT risk aspects.
+The Audit Committee supervises the audit and compliance related aspects.
+Internal Audit Department carries out audit according to the risk-based audit plan and reports the findings to the Audit Committee.